 The ability to communicate in other languages is a great asset for work, study and leisure.
 Studying Spanish at Cadbury College will give you a profound understanding of the Spanish language.
 Not only will you know more about the mechanics of the language – like grammar and vocabulary – but also about how people live and use the language on a day-today basis.

-This course is particularly suitable for students who have studied GCSE Spanish or the AQA Certificate in Spanish and wish to study Spanish at a higher level
+This A Level course is particularly suitable for students who have studied GCSE Spanish or the AQA Certificate in Spanish and wish to study Spanish at a higher level

 A minimum of five GCSEs (two at grade 6 and three at grade 4).